kencx/homelab/provision/README.md

-## cmd
+## Command Center

-`provision/cmd` contains the infrastructure for the cmd host.
-The cmd belongs on the same subnet and take cares of the provisioning and post-provisioning of all other hosts with CI/CD.
-It also runs the automated creation of base images mentioned previously.
+`provision/cmd` provisions the Command Center and helper hosts which have the following functions:
+- Deployment and provisioning of other hosts with CI/CD
+- Base image templating pipeline
+- Hosts global management applications including Portainer, Gitea etc.

 `cmd/playbooks` contains the post-provisioning playbooks that will be run to install Terraform, Ansible and Packer to perform these tasks.
-It also sets up Gitea and Drone CI for CI/CD.

-### Usage
+### Prerequisites
-`cmd` has been tested on Debian 11 only.
+`cmd` has been tested with the following pre-requsites only:

-Pre-requisites:
 - Debian 11
 - Python 3.9 and above
 - Ansible 2.12
 - Terraform 1.1.7

+### Usage
+To execute the Terraform plan and apply, run:

 ```bash
 $ make plan
 $ make apply
 ```

-To re-run the provisioning playbook, run:
+Terraform will execute the Ansible playbook automatically with `local-exec`.
+In the event that `local-exec` fails, we can re-run playbook with:

 ```bash
 $ make bootstrap
 ```

+>Known issue: Because the current base image forces the user to change its
+>password on first login (with SSH), Ansible fails to connect until the user
+>manually changes the password.

 ### Development
 To test the Ansible playbooks, ensure the relevant variables are present in